How To Create Standout Skills

 - Social Media expertise in developing, creating and implementing creative campaigns across Twitter, Facebook and Instagram

-- Skilled with an attention to detail using Adobe Photoshop to create engaging content for various social media platforms
+- Skilled with attention to detail using Adobe Photoshop to create engaging content for various social media platforms

 - Ability to track and monitor ads and determine room for improvement

-So, when you’re devising your CV skills, remember that by just listing what you’re good at, it does not necessarily provide the hiring manager with an understanding of your potential.
+So, when you’re devising your CV skills, remember that just listing what you’re good at, does not necessarily provide the hiring manager with an understanding of your potential.
 So instead, provide examples of the skills being used in previous roles.
-Therefore your future employer will be able to understand what exactly are your strengths and will these be right for the new role?
+Therefore your future employer will be able to understand what exactly are your strengths and will be right for the new role?

 We want to hear your thoughts!
 Let us know in the comments below or on Twitter @BubbleJobs.